eXavera/NDbfReader/README.md

 ## Source

 Clone the repository and run `build.cmd`.
-Opening the solution requires at least Visual Studio Community 2013.
+At least `Visual Studio Community 2015` is required.

 ## Tests